scalikejdbc/scalikejdbc/readme.md

 ## Just write SQL and get things done!

-ScalikeJDBC is A tidy SQL-based DB access library for Scala developers.
+ScalikeJDBC is a tidy SQL-based DB access library for Scala developers.
 This library naturally wraps JDBC APIs and provides you easy-to-use APIs.

 ## Supported RDBMS